 Letters to the Editor:

+Letters discussing articles published in the IJCBNM should be submitted at most within 4 months after the publication of the main article or discuss matters of general scientific or medical interest to readers of IJCBNM.
+Letters will undergo peer review and will be edited for clarity.
 Letters should be less than 800 words.
-Letters discussing articles published in the IJCBNM should be submitted at most within 4 months after the publication of the main article.
-Letters will undergo peer review and will be edited for clarity.
-Up to 5 references should be stated.
+Up to 6 references should be stated.

 Cover letter: Should contain a statement that you will not resubmit your article to another journal until the reviewing process will be completed.
 Also please indicate whether the authors have published or submitted any related papers from the same study.

 Title Page: Should include: 1) the title of the article; 2) authors’ names and their ORCID iD (create an ORCID iD); 3) the last degree 4) name of the institution where the work was done; 5) running title (short form of the main title presented on the top of pages); and 6) complete mailing address, telephone/fax numbers, and email address of the corresponding author.
 This page is unnumbered. link

 Abstract: Should be structured for original articles providing background/objective for the study, methods, results, and conclusion.
 It should not exceed 250 words altogether.
 Number this page as page 1.
 Abstracts of other types of contributions should be non-structured providing the essential information.
 When abstracting a review article a concise summary of the salient points should be addressed.
 Preferably, abbreviations should not be mentioned in the abstract.
 Abstract should be blind during registration but in main article should not be blind.

 Background: Should provide a context or background and specifies the purpose or research objective of the study or observation.